 There are more ways than ever to turn your equity into a source of retirement income.
 Outside of a plain-vanilla mortgage refinance, retirees can access their home equity through a cash-out refinance, a home equity line of credit or a reverse mortgage.
 Or you can downsize (more on that below) and use the proceeds to beef up your nest egg.
 Read on to help determine the best option for you.

 For many retirees, refinancing is the best option if you need to make your money work harder for you.
-It’s easy to do, and although rates have been inching higher, they are still at historic lows—about 3% for a 30-year fixed-rate mortgage.
-(Kiplinger forecasts rates to be 3.5% by the end of year.)
+It’s easy to do and even though rates have climbed since the historic lows of 2020 and 2021 if you can find a lower rate it can often be worth it.

-If your mortgage rate is at least one percentage point above current rates, it’s usually a sign that it makes sense to refinance.
+If your current mortgage rate is at least one percentage point above current rates, it’s usually a sign that it makes sense to refinance.
 But you may benefit from a refi even if your new rate would be less than a full point lower.
-You can compare refinance rates from various lenders at www.bankrate.com.
+You can compare rates from various lenders using our mortgage refinance tool, in partnership with Bankrate.
 Experts suggest getting at least three quotes before pulling the trigger.